Marshall Thomas Wilton Eady

-Marshall Thomas Wilton Eady (born Summer Hill, Sydney, Australia 18 November 1882; died Melbourne, Australia 8 December 1947) was an engineer He was the oldest child of William Wilton Eady, a native at the time, and a Scottish woman named Barbara Rose.
+Marshall Thomas Wilton Eady (born Summer Hill, Sydney, Australia 18 November 1882; died Melbourne, Australia 8 December 1947) was an engineer He was the oldest child of William Wilton Eady, a "native-born ironmonger", and a Scottish woman named Barbara Rose.
 When Eady's father died in 1892, the family moved to Melbourne, where his uncle, Sir William McPherson, cared for them.

-Eady was an engineering apprentice at Austral Otis before joining his uncle's firm, McPherson's Pty Ltd, where he remained until his death.
+Eady was an engineering apprentice at Austral Otis before joining his uncle's firm, McPherson's, where he remained until his death.

 McPherson died of a coronary occlusion at the wheel of his car in 1947.
 He was survived by his wife and three children.